GabrielMoreau/uvmat-doc/help/README.md

 Image series in UVMAT are documented by a file providing image timing, geometric calibration, camera type and illumination.
 This file is in the format _XML_, a hierarchically organised text file.
 The content is labelled by tags, represented by brackets <.>, whose names and organisation are specified by a schema file (.xsd).
-A general introduction to the XML language and schemas is provided for instance in <http://www.w3schools.com/xml.> The schema used for image documentation is _ImaDoc.xsd_, available in the UVMAT package in a sub-directory _/Schemas_.
+A general introduction to the XML language and schemas is provided for instance in <http://www.w3schools.com/xml.> The schema used for image documentation is _ImaDoc.xsd_, available in the UVMAT package in a sub-directory `/Schemas`.
 Simple templates of XML files are also provided there.

-When a new file series is opened in UVMAT, the XML documentation file is automatically sought (by the function _find_imadoc.m_) in the folder containing the data series folder: the documentation of the file series RootPath/SubDir/RootFile... is sought in the file RootPath/RootFile.xml.
+When a new file series is opened in UVMAT, the XML documentation file is automatically sought (by the function `find_imadoc.m`) in the folder containing the data series folder: the documentation of the file series `RootPath/SubDir/RootFile...` is sought in the file `RootPath/RootFile.xml`.
 As a second choice (corresponding to an earlier convention), the XML file will be sought inside the data series folder, as RootPath/SubDir/RootFile.xml (if this file does not exist, a text file with the same root name but extension .civ is sought as an obsolete option).
-The detection of the image documentation file is indicated by the visibility of the pushbutton *[view_xml]* on the upper right of the GUI *uvmat*.
+The detection of the image documentation file is indicated by the visibility of the pushbutton *[view_xml]* on the upper right of the GUI **uvmat**.
 Press this button to see the content through an XML editor *editxml* (described in [section 10](#10-processing-field-series)).
 The XML file can be also opened directly by the UVMAT browser, or by any text editor.
-In UVMAT, it is read by the function _imadoc2struct.m_.
+In UVMAT, it is read by the function `imadoc2struct.m`.

 The XML file <ImaDoc> can contain the following sections, as prescribed by the schema file _ImaDoc.xsd_.: